 Phonics and Early Reading

-The ‘Letters and Sounds’ programme provides the structure for our phonics provision; it is a ‘robust programme of high-quality phonic work to be taught systematically’.
+At St James we teach phonics using Bug Club.
 The Phases progress from early speaking and listening skills in Phase 1 to learning the sounds, blending and segmenting CVC and then more complex words with alternative graphemes and phonemes learnt in Phase 5.
 We use visual and kinaesthetic resources including Jolly Phonics’ to support our ‘multi-sensory’ approach to learning the phonemes and graphemes in the early Phases.
 Children start their systematic phonics on entry to the Reception class and are taught daily in whole class groups, followed by smaller group sessions.

 Please select one of the links below to find out more about some of the schemes mentioned above.